 Enjoy a casual conversation over free lunch with faculty members across the disciplines at our Faculty Luncheon Series.
 All lunches are from 12:30pm - 1:30pm in the Office of Access and Outreach.
 Space is limited so sign up now!

 *Please sign up for only ONE Faculty Lunch

 Join other first-generation college students at Duke to help new students take advantage of the opportunities available at Duke.
 Introduce someone to what you wish you had known when you first landed on campus!

 As a summer assistant, you work to develop and deliver programming for the Rubenstein Scholars Program and assist the professional staff to get the job done.
-Join us and work as a summer assistant and provide leadership and programming as you serve as mentor for the Rubenstein Scholars Summer Academic Experience which runs from July 1-August 15th.
+Join us and work as a summer assistant and provide leadership and programming as you serve as mentor for the Rubenstein Scholars Summer Academic Experience which runs for six weeks in the summer, starting in July..
 Training, supervision, and compensation provided.

 Each semester we have a number of free outings and activities so we can come together as a community, enjoy an event in our neighborhood or in downtown Durham, and experience something we might not otherwise take the time to do.
 Join us!
 All tickets are free and require only an RSVP and commitment to attend once you’ve responded.